ln613/no-redux/README.md

 **Step 3**

 In your component, connect to the store with the action creators you created in step 1.
-When you call the action creator functions, no-redux will generate the actions, make http requests, get the http response and put the results on the redux store.
+When you call the action creator functions, no-redux will make http requests, get the http response and put the results on the redux store.

 ```js
 import React from 'react';